Samuel Faustine, a San Francisco native, performs a wide-variety of genres ranging from baroque opera to modern musical theater.

 He often performs with San Francisco's beloved Lamplighter's Music Theatre, having recently performed the leading roles of Archibald Grosvenor, Robin Oakapple, and Candide, in the productions of Patience, Ruddygore, and Candide respectively.
 Full G&S credits in resume.

 Sam is energized by New Music, and has worked intimately with several composers and creators, in recordings and live performances.
-He has most recently worked with Samson Y Hiss, Seth Byrd, Eric Choate, and the many composers whose works are commissioned by Volti SF.
+He has most recently worked with Ryan Brown, Samson Y Hiss, Seth Byrd, Eric Choate, and the many composers whose works are commissioned by Volti SF.

 When not performing choral or theatre works, Sam can be found singing pop, barbershop, folk, jazz music, or writing/composing/arranging his own not-quite-there-yet-but-slightly-better-than-mediocre music.
 He found his passion for "nonclassical" music while growing up kicking it and jamming with the founding members of the Tumbleweed Wanderers, a local rock band.
 He is currently in a two-piece 50s and 60s cover-band called the Almond Bros (performing mostly at farmers markets).